-Dorset Business Angels (DBA) provide quality, private equity investment opportunities to local High Net Worth (HNW) and Sophisticated Investors (SI).
-And help early stage businesses find equity capital (especially southern England, our local area).
-We do this by bringing our investors and entrepreneurs together to accelerate the growth of early stage businesses.
+Dorset Business Angels Network Limited (DBAN) provide quality, private equity investment opportunities to local High Net Worth (HNW) and Sophisticated Investors (SI).
+And help early-stage businesses find equity capital (especially southern England, our local area).
+We do this by bringing our investors and entrepreneurs together to accelerate the growth of early-stage businesses.
 We are a private limited company by guarantee, funded from investment commissions.
-We're part of UKBAA and proud of our high profile - Sponsors and Partners
+We're part of UKBAA and proud of our high profile - Sponsors and Partners.

 Selecting Business Presentation Pitchers

 The business plans introduced are from our investor network, from another Angel network, from local banks, local accountants or legal firms or advisors.
-Values may range from £50k upwards however this is only a guideline.
-Investors usually have a portfolio of ten or more investments to maximise opportunities and manage risk, investing with others into the businesses.
-A lead investor may act as sponsor, often initiating the due diligence.
+Investment values may range from £50k/£250k upwards, however, this is only a guideline.
+Investors may usually have a portfolio of ten or more investments to maximise opportunities and manage risk, investing with others into the businesses.
+A lead investor may act as a sponsor, often initiating the due diligence.
 And although our ambitions for Dorset are big, the investments individuals make can be smaller than you think (£5-10K).
 Other key points include:

 - Valuation and amount needed.